 S2 = highly deformable adhesive

-If you’re just learning how to tile, then we recommend that you take some time to get familiar with these terms as at a first glance they can be quite daunting.
+If you’re just learning how to tile, then we recommend that you take some time to get familiar with these terms because at a first glance they can seem quite daunting.

 Substrates

-Next, we have to consider the material they you will be tiling onto.
-Tiling directly onto timber walls goes against the British standards, whereas tiling onto timber floors isn’t against the standards, but it is highly regarded as bad practice.
-In these cases, use of a cement backer board or anti-fracture matting is highly recommended first.
+Next, consider the material that you will be tiling onto.
+Tiling directly onto timber walls goes against the British standards, whereas tiling onto timber floors isn’t against the standards, but it is regarded as bad practice.
+In these cases, we highly recommend using a cement backer board or anti-fracture matting.

-If you’re tiling onto screed, then there are more things you need to know.
+If you’re tiling onto screed, then there are additional things to consider.
 For gypsum-based screeds, our advice is to refer to the adhesive manufacturer’s instructions for correct installation.
 Each manufacturer will provide instructions on the adhesive packaging.
-Specialist gypsum-based floor adhesive may be recommended in these cases.
+In general, we recommend specialist gypsum-based floor adhesive in these cases.

-Liquid screeds may require laitance to be sanded off before adhesive can be laid and tiling commences.
+Liquid screeds may require you to sand off laitance before laying adhesive and then tiling.

 Underfloor Heating

-Lastly, you have to consider the additional components to the room, such as underfloor heating – with this feature it can be electric or piped.
+Finally, you have to consider the additional components to the room, such as underfloor heating, which can be electric or piped.
 In general, S1 adhesive is the minimum requirement.

-One last thing to consider with underfloor heating is the type of tile you use.
+One important thing to consider with underfloor heating is the type of tile you use.
 Stone resin tiles should never be used on underfloor heating.
-For these tiles, and S2 adhesive should be used as water content and heating can cause stone resin tiles to curl or deform in shape.
-Underneath crack matting systems an S1 should be used as an S2 adhesive is too flexible and will make the mattings effectiveness and decoupling properties void.
+For these tiles, an S2 adhesive should be used as water content and heating can cause stone resin tiles to curl or deform.
+Underneath crack matting systems, an S1 should be used as an S2 adhesive is too flexible and will make the matting’s effectiveness and decoupling properties void.

-Now you know our advice for tiling onto floors.
-Share our tips with your colleagues and stay tuned for more advice, tips and tricks for your tiling, landscaping and construction needs.
+Now you know our advice on floor tile adhesive!
+Share our tips with your colleagues and stay tuned for more advice, tips and tricks on tiling, landscaping, and construction.

 Post a comment